skyfe79/Awesome/README.md

 ## C++

+- [igl](https://github.com/facebook/igl) - Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
+It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - LLM inference in C/C++
 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: run open-source LLMs anywhere